-- Firstly, giving a verbal warning ensuring the adult is clearly reporting to the child what they wish for them to address - giving another warning and placing the child on 'Amber' - If another warning is needed, the child will be placed on red, resulting in them missing their next playtime and a Dojo message will go home.
-All incidents will be recorded on CPOMs to allow the safeguarding team to track and monitor.

-- If a child appears on red 3 times within a 2-week period, then the parent will be invited to attend a meeting in school.
-A behaviour plan may be put in place to support the child. - If a child goes onto red and then continues to display poor behaviour, the child will be sent to another classroom or to a senior member of staff. - In Y3, to help with transition to Key Stage 2, they will also have the opportunity to move back up the traffic light if they display good behaviour. - If a child's behaviour changes or shows signs of concern, then parents will be contacted and a meeting will be arranged with the class teacher/learning mentor.
-If, after this, there is again no improvement, then a member of the senior management team will become involved. - Separate behaviour plans are created and used to ensure pupil's needs are met and challenging behaviour is dealt with appropriately and effectively. - If a child behaves in a way which puts themselves, another child or member of staff at risk, a member of senior management will be contacted immediately to assist.
+- Firstly, giving a verbal warning ensuring the adult is clearly reporting to the child what they wish for them to address - giving another warning and informing children they are 'Amber' - If another warning is needed, the child will be informed they are now on Red, resulting in them missing their next playtime and a Dojo message will go home.
+All incidents will be recorded on CPOMs to allow the safeguarding team to track and monitor. - If a child appears on red 3 times within a 2-week period, then the parent will be invited to attend a meeting in school.
+A behaviour plan may be put in place to support the child. - If a child goes onto red and then continues to display poor behaviour, the child will be sent to another classroom or to a senior member of staff. - If a child's behaviour changes or shows signs of concern, then parents will be contacted and a meeting will be arranged with the class teacher/learning mentor.
+If, after this, there is again no improvement, then a member of the senior management team will become involved. - Separate risk assessments are created and used to ensure pupil's needs are met and challenging behaviour is dealt with appropriately and effectively. - If a child behaves in a way which puts themselves, another child or member of staff at risk, a member of senior management will be contacted immediately to assist.
 Parents/carers will be contacted as soon as possible to discuss next steps.